 That is when Houston had weather measurements that are consistent and complete enough to compare decades.
 Each decade comprises a standard 10-year range.
 For instance, the 1990s includes measurements from Jan 1, 1990 to Dec 31, 1999.
-An exception is the 2010s which so far includes data to the end of 2018.
 Links to the data behind these lists are in the References section on this page.

 Hottest High Temperatures

 |Low °F||Decade||Low °C|

 Most Hot Days